 “Drugs that bear a heightened risk of causing significant patient harm when they are used in error.
 Although mistakes may or may not be more common with these drugs, the consequences of an error are clearly more devastating to patients.”While ISMP provides a standard list of these medications, it’s a good idea to revise the list according to the medications your facility frequently uses.
 With this list, you can train staff about the dangers of these drugs and also teach them how to most effectively educate patients about these medications.

-Improved medication management ensures that patients receive the maximum benefits from their prescriptions and organizations not only reduce admissions, but also increase savings.
+Improved medication management ensures that patients receive the maximum benefits from their prescriptions and organizations reduce not only admissions but also increase savings.

 While training your staff and following best practices for medication management, it’s also helpful to put tools in place to support your organization’s efforts.
 Consider these medication management tools: